A | B C | D F | G H | I J | K | L | M O | P R | Sa Sh | Si Sy | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

-- Fisher Kingdom: While the nature of humans being in the yordles' territory isn't known, Rioters have confirmed that yordles actually have this reaction to various factions in Runeterra, adapting to physical and behavioral characteristics of wherever they reside outside Bandle City (hence why the underwater-dwelling Fizz is amphibious, Kled is an Ax-Crazy mascot of Noxus, and even Gnar's rage gene is implied to be due to his presence with Freljordian yetis).
+- Empathic Shapeshifter: Yordles have this reaction to various factions in Runeterra, adapting to physical and behavioral characteristics of wherever they reside outside Bandle City.
+This explains why the underwater-dwelling Fizz is amphibious, Kled is an Ax-Crazy mascot of Noxus, and even why Gnar has a rage gene (implied to be due to his presence with Freljordian yetis).

 - Glamour: Yordles have access to this type of charm magic, allowing them to slightly alter how others see them and conceal their yordle nature, usually appearing as small humans.
 However, it can fall apart if they can't control their mental state (such as by going into a panic), and some especially perceptive humans can see right through their veils.